Since many of you have asked me questions related to AdWords Policy, I have decided to dedicate my next articles to this subject.

 2. Safety and Security (Advertising should be safe for all users)

 Google is very clear about User safety.
 They refuse to do business with those who don’t agree with their terms.
-Therefor, if you promote or use one of the following methods, your out: Scams, phishing, viruses, trojans, and Malwares.
+Therefore, if you promote or use one of the following methods, your out: Scams, phishing, viruses, trojans, and Malwares.
 Be aware that the rule id quite simple: make no hard, and don’t damage the visitors.

 User safety basically covers four aspects: Malware (‘distribution of software that takes advantage of users’ computers or network resources to disrupt usage, steal information, send spam, commit fraud, or spread malicious software‘), User Deception (‘Advertisers cannot promote products or services that mislead users for financial gain‘), Personal Information Security (Advertisers must use secure servers when collecting users’ personal or financial information) and Webmaster Guidelines (Advertisers cannot trick users using deceptive techniques like phishing)

-Ads, websites or products that uses such methods, will probably benefit from a short grace period, but then, they will find themselves kicked out, sometimes with a suspension.
+Ads, websites or products that use such methods, will probably benefit from a short grace period, but then, they will find themselves kicked out, sometimes with a suspension.
 Dig into your funnel to see if you are not using such.

 3. Accurate Ads (Advertising should be accurate and truthful)